Trapesys/polygon-edge-compose/build-from-branch/README.md

 There is no proxy container for JSON-RPC in this docker-compose.
 This means that all JSON-RPC endpoints are exposed on port 1000 + node number.
 For example: `node1` json-rpc can be accessed via `10001` port, `node2` via `10002` port and so on.

+## Logs
+All server logs are placed in nodes data folder and they will be accessible in `nodes-data/<node>` folder.
+For example: location of log file for `node1` is located in `nodes-data/node1/node1.log`, for `node2` in `nodes-data/node2/node2.log` and so on.